 We propose a five-layer framework to govern Agentic AI fleets and reduce agent sprawl in healthcare.
-Figure \ref{fig:AgenticAILifecycleOverview} and Figure \ref{fig:Picture3} presents a system architecture diagram that separates the architecture into five layers of responsibility to manage and govern the agent lifecycle. \begin{itemize} \item Layer 1 - Identity \& Persona Registry (Accountability): Layer 1 serves as a single system of record for every agent in the enterprise, representing ownership, semantic capabilities, responsibility, and traceability for each agent.
-The centralized agent registry will address the challenge of agent redundancy and must also enforce the principle of least privilege.
-The key components involved at this layer are NHI (Non-Human Identity) certificates, Clinical Scope of Practice definitions, and liability ownership, which identifies the accountable individual or unit responsible for managing this agent. \\ \item Layer 2 - Orchestration \& Mediation Layer (Coordination): The Layer 2 serves as an orchestration and mediation layer, managing communication and resolving conflicts between agents.
+Figures \ref{fig:AgenticAILifecycleOverview} and \ref{fig:Picture3} present a system architecture diagram that separates the architecture into five layers of responsibility to manage and govern the agent lifecycle. \begin{itemize} \item \textbf{Layer 1-} Identity \& Persona Registry (Accountability): Layer 1 serves as a single system of record for every agent in the enterprise, representing ownership, semantic capabilities, responsibility, and traceability for each agent.
+The centralized agent registry is intended to address agent redundancy and must also enforce the principle of least privilege.
+The key components involved at this layer are NHI (Non-Human Identity) certificates, Clinical Scope of Practice definitions, and liability ownership, which identifies the accountable individual or unit responsible for managing this agent. \item \textbf{Layer 2-} Orchestration \& Mediation Layer (Coordination): Layer 2 serves as an orchestration and mediation layer, managing communication and resolving conflicts between agents.
 It captures structured interactions and translates semantic intent across domains, focusing on policy precedence and ownership rules.
 This layer ensures that domain objectives and constraints prevail during inter-agent operations.
-This layer integrates policy-based access control, goal prioritization, authority mapping, and risk containment, prioritizing clinical outcomes over administrative costs during conflicts and functioning as an agent-to-agent negotiation engine. \\ \item Layer 3 - Context\& Memory Layer (Continuity): To ensure HIPAA compliance, Layer 3 provides long-term continuity without compromising sensitive data.
+This layer integrates policy-based access control, goal prioritization, authority mapping, and risk containment, prioritizing clinical outcomes over administrative costs.
+For example, a discharge-planning agent cannot override a medication-safety agent when clinical risk is unresolved during conflicts and functions as an agent-to-agent negotiation engine. \item \textbf{Layer 3-} Context\& Memory Layer (Continuity): To ensure HIPAA compliance, Layer 3 provides long-term continuity without compromising sensitive data.